 Did you know that ALF provides help for cancer patients to pay bills by utilizing their existing life insurance policy?
 Many individuals don’t know the value of their policy and sometimes allow it to lapse because premiums become unaffordable.

-When a loved one is diagnosed with cancer, the entire family is emotionally, financially, and mentally effected.
-In many cases, family members become caregivers and the stress of bills, choosing the right treatment and being strong for their loved one can be overwhelming.
+When a loved one is diagnosed with cancer, the entire family is emotionally, financially, and mentally affected.
+In many cases, family members become caregivers, and the stress of bills, choosing the right treatment, and being strong for their loved one can be overwhelming.

 Providing help for cancer patients to pay bills is only half the battle.